outerlooper/OuterlooperPress/README.md

 **OuterlooperPress** is a **WordPress** *child theme* inheriting all of the core excellence bestowed upon us by **Twenty Twenty One** *parent theme* in order to ground us well as we fearlessly set course for *other dimensions unknown*.

-Love and appreciation to **the team** for all of the amazing work, both seen and unseen.
-The glory is yours, the experience is ours, but the pleasure is all mine.

-May **The Source** Be Ever With You.
-Cheers!

 - Theme: OuterlooperPress
 - Parent: Twenty Twenty One
 - Author: Outerlooper, Michael Cooper
 - Website: [outerlooper.github.io](https://outerlooper.github.io/)

+Love and appreciation to **the team** for all of the wonderful creations.

+The glory is yours, the experience is ours, but the pleasure is all mine.
+May **The Source** Be Ever With You.
+Cheers!

 ## &#x26A1; Install and Build